olmax99/serverlessbaseapi/README.md

 - 'Right-click' def lambda_handler      <-- verify that lambda symbol appears, verify Run > Edit Configurations

+In PyCharm > Run > Edit Configurations... > Click the + button > AWS Lambda > local:

+Configuration:
+    Runtime:  python 2.7
+    Handler:  LoadPermits.lambda_handler
+    Environment Variables:  TableName=permits-sam-27
+    Credentials: default:Default (depends on your AWS config file at ~/.aws)
+    Region: Frankfurt(eu-central-1)
+    Input file: s3put_test.json

+SAM CLI:
+    Skip checking for newer container images: yes

+The Test Result should look like "load complete" along with information on the Billed Duration of the Lambda function.

+NOTE:   Ensure that in PyCharm the correct AWS Region isselected (bottom left):

 HINT:   For local cloudformation template debugging: `$ sam validate --debug -t template.yaml`
         (This will automatically be done when running the local test with the SAM tool